Skip to main content

 All of you should register for the following two courses:

-- ST 114: 3 credit hours.
+• ST 114: 3 credit hours.
 Statistical Programming.
-You should first select ST 114 section 001, which is the lecture portion of the course.
-You will next select one of the two lab sections, either section 401 or 402, depending on your time preference.
+You should first select ST 114 section 001, which is the lecture (Lec) portion of the course.
+You will next select one of the two Problem (Pro) sections, either section 401 or 402, depending on your time preference.
 Once these are full, they are full, so register early to get the best chance of having the time slot you want!

 Most of you should also add ST 311 and a math course:

-- AP Credit for Calculus.
+• AP Credit for Calculus.
 If you have a 3 or higher on the AP Calculus AB exam, you may choose to enroll in MA 241 (but you are welcome to begin with MA 141 if you feel more comfortable- use the results of the placement exam to help guide your decision).
 If you have a 3 or higher on the AP Calculus BC exam you may enroll in MA 242 (but again, you might choose to begin with MA 241 or even MA 141 if you are more comfortable doing that).
-If you have not yet received your AP scores you should register according to the math placement exam score.
+As noted above, if you have not yet received your AP scores you should register according to the math placement exam score.
 Once you have your scores you can update your enrollment using your Enrollment Wizard.
-If you have your AP score but your credit is not appearing, please begin by contacting your advisor.

-- Transfer Credit for Calculus.
-On your Undergraduate Degree Audit (video) you will see any transfer credits earned at other universities, community colleges, Early College, etc. You MUST have credit showing there for MA 141 in order to enroll in MA 241.
+• Transfer Credit for Calculus.
+On your Undergraduate Degree Audit (video) you will see any transfer credits earned at other universities, community colleges, Early College, etc. You MUST have credit showing there for MA 141 in order to enroll in MA 241- simply telling us that you took the course previously is not sufficient.
 Similarly, you must have credit for MA 241 in order to enroll in MA 242.
 You can use the Transfer Database to verify what credit you should get for the courses you took (not all course from all schools will be present).
 If you are expecting credit, please make sure you have had your official transcript from the previous college sent to the NCSU Admissions office.
 If you are certain you should have transfer credit that is not appearing in your degree audit, please begin by contacting your advisor for guidance.

 After enrolling for COS 100, ST 114, ST 311, and a Math class you will have 12 credits.
 The minimum full-time schedule is 12 credits, and a good load for your first semester is 12-16 credits.
 You may think this does not sound like many classes.
 After all, you probably took 6 or 7 classes every semester in high school!
 At NC State 1 credit hour corresponds to about 1 hour of in-class instruction.
 For every hour of in-class time you should expect to spend 2-3 hours of time outside of class.
 Thus, if you take 15 credits you should expect to spend a total of 45-60 hours per week on your classes.

 If you do not have AP Statistics credit, you should begin with the 12 credits above (COS 100, ST 114, ST 311, Math).
 You might be comfortable with that as your complete Fall schedule, perhaps adding a 1-credit Health and Fitness (HESS or HESF) class.
 If you feel more confident with your time management skills, or if you have AP Stat credit for ST 311, then you can select one or two additional classes.
 Looking ahead to the second and third semesters of the 8-semester display, you see that choosing a Communications class (like COM 110) or a course satisfying your General Education Program (GEP) requirements would make sense.
+Perhaps consider taking a First Year Inquiry GEP course, all of which are small sections reserved for Freshmen.
 One thing we do NOT recommend is taking ST 312 in your first semester if you have AP Stat credit.
 In the Spring we will have a smaller section of 312 with most seats reserved for ST majors, and we strongly recommend that you hold off and take 312 then.
 Most Statistics majors wait until their second semester to take their required English class ENG 101, but you are welcome to do so if you like (especially if you won’t be taking ST 311)- Guidance on English Placement.
 Please note that credit for ENG 100 does NOT satisfy your English requirement; ENG 100 will appear as Free Elective credit.